Do you have any queries?

 • Early Detection and Prevention: Regular lipid profile testing allows for the early detection of abnormal lipid levels, enabling timely intervention and prevention of cardiovascular disease.

-The test measures the Cholesterol-Total, HDL, Non-HDL, LDL, VLDL and Triglycerides, Lp(a), and Apolipoproteins B/A levels in the blood.
+Measures Cholesterol-Total, HDL, Non-HDL, LDL, VLDL, Triglycerides, Lp(a), and Apolipoproteins B/A.

-• Apo-B/A1 ratio is a more specific test that gives a clearer picture of the risk of heart diseases as compared to routine cholesterol tests.
+• Apo-B/A1 ratio is more specific than routine cholesterol tests.

 • Total cholesterol: Below 200 mg/dL

-Some diseases like diabetes, kidney problems, hypothyroidism, and liver problems can increase your cholesterol levels.
+Diseases like diabetes, kidney problems, hypothyroidism, and liver issues may raise cholesterol levels.

 • Lipid panel